 Teens Succeed

-The Teens Succeed opportunity provides grant funding for teen internships, with a focus on developing teens’ social emotional learning and workforce readiness skills.
+The Teens Succeed opportunity provides grant funding for out-of-school-time teen internships, with a focus on developing teens’ social emotional learning and workforce readiness skills.
 The purpose of this grant program is to address the challenges teens face in the aftereffects of the pandemic and to help prepare youth for success in life.

 Timeline

-• Grant opportunity opens: January 10, 2024
+- Grant opportunity opens: Wednesday, January 8, 2025

-• Grant opportunity closes: March 6, 2024 at 12:00 noon
+- Grant opportunity closes: Wednesday, March 12, 2025 at 12:00 noon

-• Application review period: April 2024
+- Application review period: April 2025

-• Application status and selection notification: May 2024
+- Application status and selection notification: May 2025

-• Grant period begins: July 1, 2024
+- Grant period begins: July 1, 2025

-• Grant period ends: June 30, 2025
+- Grant period ends: June 30, 2026

-Awards will be made after federal IMLS funding levels are confirmed for 2024-2025 and the 2024-2025 California State budget has passed.
+Awards will be made after federal IMLS funding levels are confirmed for 2025-2026 and the 2025-2026 California State budget has passed.
 Successful applicants can expect to receive project funds up to 8 to 10 weeks after the payment claim form is received by the State Library.

 Purpose